Sharky90/100-days-of-code/r1-log.md

 Wow how Django is awesome!
 The template inheritance allows to create a base template to inherit from which means no more DRY principle which makes it much easier to maintain the ergonomics of everything. 💻🤗🤘
 #100DaysOfCode

+//Day 66 December 09.Sunday //

+Used custom template filters to effect injections also there are awesome built-in Python functions in the Django documentation section.
+I used the custom filter 'cut' with function defined and the 'add' filter, then I used 'decorators' to register. 🙂
+#100DaysOfCode